lbsa71/ai-lab/INSTRUCTIONS.md

 1. Split participants into two teams.
 2. **Option A (using scaffold):** Each person clones the starter repo: `git clone https://github.com/lbsa71/ai-lab.git` and installs dependencies with `npm install`.
-3. **Option B (exploring setup):** Use AI agents in the shell to scaffold a React/TypeScript project with testing.
-Ask the AI to set up Vite, React, TypeScript, and Jest.
+3. **Option B (exploring setup):** Use AI agents in the shell to scaffold your own project with a different technology stack.
+For example:
+   * Python with Pygame: Ask the AI to set up a Python project with Pygame and pytest
+   * Or choose another stack: React/TypeScript, vanilla JavaScript, or any other framework you prefer
-4. Run the test suite to show passing/failing tests: `npm test`
+4. Run the test suite to show passing/failing tests: `npm test` (or `pytest` for Python, etc.)
 5. Explain the goal: incremental TDD steps to a playable Tetris.

 ---